 - The are a few secrets to a perfect filling:

-- Be sure your all your ingredients are at room temperature.
+- Be sure all your ingredients are at room temperature.

-- Beat the cream cheese and Mascarpone by itself until there are no lumps and they look smooth and creamy.
+- Beat the cream cheese and Mascarpone alone until there are no lumps and they look smooth and creamy.

 - Beat at low speed all the time.
 Do not incorporate too much air while combining the ingredients.
 If too much air is beaten into the mixture, the cheesecake will puff during baking, then collapse and split when cooled.